mjschwartz/UTMy/readme.txt

 NAD 27 and NAD 83 are two UTM formats commonly used in North America.
 Much of the published USGS data is wrapped in these contianers.

 UTMtoLatLng.rb is a class that computes a standard latitude and longitude from UTM data.

-It supports both NAD 27 and NAD 83 formatted input.
+UTMFormat.rb contains a factory method that will instantiate an object containing formatting information.
+There are curently two formatting classes: NAD 83 and NAD 27.

 Usage:

 To convert a NAD 83 encoded geopoint:

+format = UTMFormat.factory(:format)
-UTMtoLatLng.new(LatitudeZone, ZoneLetter, easting, northing, format)
+UTMtoLatLng.new(LatitudeZone, ZoneLetter, easting, northing, Format_object)

+format = UTMFormat.factory(:nad83)
-test = UTMtoLatLng.new(34, 'G', 683473, 4942631, 'NAD83')
+test = UTMtoLatLng.new(34, 'G', 683473, 4942631, format)
 test.lat # -45.6455755128126
 test.lng # 23.3544905255577
 test.lat.class # Float
 test.lng.class # Float

 As NAD 27 is specific to North America there is typically not a zone letter required.
-Simply pass a false value for the zone letter in your constructor.
+Simply pass a false value for the zone letter in your constructor if one is not required.

+format = UTMFormat.factory(:nad27)
-test = UTMtoLatLng.new(13, false, 543710, 4114220, 'NAD27')
+test = UTMtoLatLng.new(13, false, 543710, 4114220, format)
 test.lat # 23.4577922405194
 test.lng # -104.507625861921